yizhang82/yizhang82.github.io/_drafts/transitioning-to-linux.md

 ## SSH is the old Remote Desktop

 In my old job I usually "remote" into my development machines at office - and "remote" means "Windows Remote Desktop".
-In a reasonable connection it is actually quite nice - there is little lag and you almost feel you are working on a native machine, with all the graphical UI - it's really amazing.
+In a reasonable connection it is actually quite nice - there is little lag and you almost feel you are working on a local machine, with all the graphical UI - it's really amazing.

 With linux, you fallback to the good old text-based SSH.
 It's kinda amazing in its own way that you can have text-based remote protocol for complicated full screen programs like vim.
 You don't get graphical UI this way - but for the most part you don't need to, and it's usually blazing fast.